panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 # BUPT_QMUL-Telecom_Multimedia-Year3
 BUPT Joint Programme with QMUL (2018/19)

-## Introduction
+## Introduction:
 This repository is about the course resources in Year 3 for `Telecommunication with Management(Multimedia)` students.

 ## Why This?
-I am devoted to establishing a platform to share resources which can help not make detours when previewing and reviewing courses.
+We are devoted to establishing a platform to share resources which can help not make detours when previewing and reviewing courses.
+<br /><br /> In addition, inspired by [清华大学计算机系课程攻略](https://github.com/Salensoft/thu-cst-cracker), the initiator choose github platform.
-<br /><br /> Therefore, I sincerely hope you who have other useful resources could share yours here.
+<br /><br /> Therefore, we sincerely hope you who have other useful resources could share yours here.
-<br /><br /> Plus, I also hope you can make good use of it, and **DO NOT** provide this with printing shop like "SHUGUANG"(曙光打印店).
+<br /><br /> Plus, we also hope you who are going to Year 3 can make good use of it, and **DO NOT** provide this with printing shop like "SHUGUANG"(曙光打印店).
-<br /><br /> Becasue this project aims to be shared and nonprofit.
-Any commercial interests will violate original intention of this project.
+<br /><br /> Becasue this project aims to be **shared and nonprofit**.
+Any commercial interests will violate original intention of our project.
 ## Course Lists：
 All compulsory and specialised elective courses in **2018/19**：
 <br />